What is Equine Assisted Learning?

 - As an EAL practitioner, you would provide opportunities for clients to develop their skills in a safe and engaging, natural environment.
 This a fulfilling and fast-growing approach to learning and personal or professional development.

 - If you ARE a registered mental health professional, you may be suited to our Equine Assisted Psychotherapy program.

 How is the training delivered?

-Once a year, we also offer a 3-week, consecutive “block” training - our immersion training!
+Once a year, we also offer a 3-week, consecutive “block” training in Mount Prospect, VIC - our immersion training!
 This suits international students and national students who need to fly in, train, and fly home.
 This includes training from Monday to Friday each week, for three consecutive weeks, with weekends off in between for integration and processing.
 This also suits some students who learn best in this immersion-style format.We also deliver our Training online.
 Again, this suits our international and national students who are unable to travel and have to fit training around work, family and life commitments.

 What are the Learning Objectives?

 - To understand the theory and practice of the EPI Model EAL and Aware Therapy™.

 - To understand and apply experiential and creative principles and practices.